Sonickers/monte-cinema/README.md

 ### Documentation
 API's documentation is generated with `rspec_api_documentation` and `apitome` and it's based in `/api/docs`.
 To generate it use `rails docs:generate`

+### Admin
+A general admin panel (powered by [administrate](https://github.com/thoughtbot/administrate)) can be accessed at http://localhost:3000/admin

+### Production
+The API is accessible at the following URL: https://monte-cinema-app.herokuapp.com/

 ### Must have
 Functional requirements:
 - [x] Endpoint to buy tickets/create reservation from ticket desk